- 5 mins read

 A person who is entering a caveat will usually do so because:

 - They want to dispute the validity of the will being admitted to probate (for example, because they believe the testator did not have capacity to make the will, the will is fraudulent or there is a more recent will etc); or

 - They have concerns that the person applying for a Grant may not be the person entitled to do so, or may abuse his/her position as executor.

 If a person intends bringing a claim under the Inheritance (Provision for Family and Dependants) Act 1975, it is usually inappropriate to enter a caveat.
 Instead, the standing search procedure should be used.

 How do I enter a caveat?

-A caveat can be entered by email (if the fee is paid by use of a PBA account), by post or in person at any Probate Registry.
+A caveat can be entered by email (if the fee is paid by use of a PBA account), by post, in person at any Probate Registry, or via the online submission form on the Government website.
 There is a caveat application form PA8A, but the request can also be made without the form so long as it is made in writing with the following: